timholds/font-familiarity/README.md

 # TODO
+[ ]  update the data generation to something less crude than this original ugly hack - text = text * 10  # Repeat text to ensure enough content
+[ ]
 [ X ] get the script reading the text from the lorum_ipsom.txt file [ X ] get the fonts read in to the html page from fonts.txt [ X ] get the script to render the text on an html page in the correct font